 Excursion must also be considered when choosing a donor.
 Wrist flexors and extensors have approximately 3 cm of active excursion, finger extensors have 5 cm and the finger flexors have 7 cm of excursion.
 As a result, a wrist motor is not likely to function well as a finger flexor unless supported by active wrist extension.

-Straight line of pull
+The straight line of pull

 Tendon transfers should pass in a straight line if possible to maximize strength.
 Any joint that is crossed by the tendon transfer must be stable and have active control to avoid a collapse deformity.